 Cautionary Statement on Forward-Looking Information

 This news release is intended to provide readers with a reasonable basis for assessing the future performance of the Company.
 The words "believe", "should", "could", "expect", "anticipate", "contemplate", "target", "plan", "intends", "continue", "budget", "estimate", "may", "will", "schedule" and similar expressions identify forward-looking statements.
-Forward looking statements are statements and information regarding possible developments that are based on assumptions about future economic conditions and courses of action.
-Forward looking statements in this release include, but are not limited to, statements regarding future dividends, the gas potential of the permits, and the future development or disposition of the Chu Chua mineral property.
-Forward-looking statements are based upon a number of estimates and assumptions that, while considered reasonable by the Company, are inherently subject to business, economic and competitive uncertainties and contingencies.
+Forward-looking statements may pertain to assumptions regarding future dividends, the price of oil and fluctuations in currency markets (specifically the Australian dollar).
+Forward-looking statements are based upon a number of estimates and assumptions that, which are considered reasonable by the Company, are inherently subject to business, economic and competitive uncertainties and contingencies.
 Factors include, but are not limited to, the risk of fluctuations in the assumed prices of oil, the risk of changes in government legislation including the risk of obtaining necessary licences and permits, taxation, controls, regulations and political or economic developments in Canada, Australia or other countries in which the Company carries or may carry on business in the future, risks associated with developmental activities, the speculative nature of exploration and development, and assumed quantities or grades of reserves.
 Readers are cautioned that forward-looking statements are not guarantees of future performance.
 There can be no assurance that such statements will prove to be accurate and actual results and future events could differ materially from those acknowledged in such statements.